 We do encourage a “grow-your-own” approach so if you are self-sufficient in some produce then you may swap up to two items from your box for something else on the extras table to the equivalent value.
 The same goes for food allergies; you may swap up to two items from your FIG box.
 In times of home garden abundance, perhaps you may need to pause the boxes for a week or two and just top up from the extras table.
 If you are healing from an illness or your child has multiple food sensitivities and most of the usual weekly box items are unsuitable, please get in contact with us to discuss any special requirements.

-On the opposite side of the hall to the weekly boxes we have loads of tables displayed with what we call extras.
-There you could find more of what’s in the boxes plus lots of other organic goodies such as garlic and ginger in season, bananas, dry goods such as seeds, nuts, flours, herbs, spices, eggs and honey, etc.
+On the opposite side of the hall to the weekly boxes we have tables of what we call extras.
+There you could find more of what’s in the boxes plus lots of other organic goodies such as garlic and ginger in season, bananas, herbs, spices, eggs, olives and honey, etc.

 What are bulk orders?

-Every fortnight throughout the year we conduct orders of bulk juicing carrots and apples, potatoes and other produce.
-Orders are placed then collected the following week.
+Every fortnight throughout the year we conduct orders of bulk juicing carrots and apples, potatoes and other produce in season.
+Orders are placed and paid for one week and collected the following week.

 How do I order online?